omkar2503/receipt-wise/README.md

 - Frontend can be deployed on Vercel, Netlify, or any Next.js-supported hosting
 - Ensure API URLs are correctly configured for production

-## Contributing

-See individual README files in the backend and frontend directories for specific contribution guidelines.

-## License

-This project is licensed under the MIT License.
-See LICENSE for details.
-"# receipt-wise"